Mapniv/Mapniv/README.md

 Hello, I'm Mapniv.
 Want to learn something about me?
 Read on.

+## About me
+### Short description
+I love creating things.
+With programming not only can I create new worlds but also the toos are free.
+This is why I like programming.
+Other than that I like going for walks.
+I feel especially well in forests.
+Bacause of schizoid presonality disorder I don't feel emotions like most people do.
+ I'm cold and detached person.
+Does it mean that I don't care?
+Well, no.
+ The only reason I care for others is decision I made.
+I don't know why...
+ I also have schizophrenia but I don't suffer any symptoms.
+On the other side in my country I am considered a disabled person and receive a disability pension.
+This means I can work on open source projects full time.
+ My favourite composer is Greg Dombrowski (Secession Studios).
+Divination is the soundtrack I most relate to.

+### Life goals
+- To become a wise person
+- To die in peace

 ### Background:
 - Nationality: Polish
 - Age: Young adult

+### Technology I use
+- Operatnig system: Void GNU/Linux
+- Text editor: Neovim
+- Programming languages: C, Haskell

 ## My story with technology
 ### Childhood and primary school